THE FUNCTIONAL LIBERTARIAN

 Our Grandchildren Are Bankrupt

 The biggest security threat to our country is a failed economy, and today that is a genuine threat.
 How so?
 Because the simple fact is that for every dollar the federal government now spends, it is either borrowing or printing 43 cents!
 Obviously no company could do that and stay in business, and no household can either without facing almost immediate bankruptcy.
 And neither can any country.
+Loads of people unfortunately go bankrupt, if this is something that is happening to you, then you might want to get yourself a lawyer to help you out in your time of need.
+There are loads that you can use such as this bankruptcy attorney san diego, but it’s up to you.

 Anyone even partially familiar with history knows that the Roman Empire was never conquered from without, until they had overextended and collapsed from within.
 The same thing happened with the Ottoman Empire and, more recently, the Soviet Empire.
 And that is where we are headed.